Mick Clavan: International career

 On 26 May 1948, aged 19, Clavan made his debut for the Dutch national side, scoring once in a 2–1 away win against Norway.
 He was subsequently selected for the Dutch squad at that year's Summer Olympics, but did not make an appearance.
 By the end of 1950, he had gained 12 caps, but due to his fickle character, Clavan's international appearances became more scattered after that.
 He was selected for the 1952 Summer Olympics, where he played in the Netherlands' only match, a 1–5 defeat against Brazil.

 On 3 April 1957, Clavan gained his 24th cap in a 1–2 home defeat against West Germany.
-He would subsequently not be called up for more than five and a half years, until November 1962, when Elek Schwartz recalled Clavan, by now 33 years old and playing for a second tier club, for a European Championship qualifier against Switzerland.
+He would subsequently not be called up for more than five and a half years, until November 1962, when Elek Schwartz recalled Clavan, by now 33 years old and playing for a second-tier club, for a European Championship qualifier against Switzerland.
 He helped the team win the home match 3–1.
 Almost two years later, in October 1964, Clavan was recalled again, this time for a World Championship qualifier against Albania.
 With him, the Netherlands won this away match 2–0.
 Clavan gained his final cap on 26 January 1965, aged 35, as a substitute for Klaas Nuninga in a 1–0 away win against Israel.
 In total, he earned 27 caps, in which he scored 7 goals.

-Clavan's international career lasted 16 years and 245 days, which makes him currently the footballer with the third longest Oranje career, after Abe Lenstra (19 years and 19 days) and Bertus de Harder (16 years and 363 days).
+Clavan's international career lasted 16 years and 245 days, which makes him currently the footballer with the fourth longest Oranje career, after Abe Lenstra (19 years and 19 days), Bertus de Harder (16 years and 363 days) and Maarten Stekelenburg (16 years and 9 months).